 These two terms seem inconsistent.
 But in these times of changed economic reality, sometimes the two terms can complement each other.
-In Oregon, here are some situations where you should immediately seek bankruptcy council.
+In Oregon and Washington, here are some situations where you should immediately seek bankruptcy council.

 You Lost Your Job.
-Unfortunately, this is an all too common occurrence here in Oregon.
+Unfortunately, this is an all too common occurrence here.
 You work hard for 5 years, 15 years, or even 30 years, and one day the boss says your services are no longer needed.
 Employment opportunities are bleak, but you are confident you can bounce back.
 You have a retirement account that you could dip into to pay debts and living expenses.

 You are about to retire.
 It’s time to retire, but your debts far outweigh your future income from SSI, your retirement account (401(k), IRA, PERS), and part-time work.
 You will struggle to make minimum payments on your debt and there will be very little buffer for emergencies.